tillson/git-hound/README.md

 Replace `/path/to/config.yaml` with the actual path to your `config.yaml` file.
 The `-v $(pwd)/data:/data` part mounts a directory containing your input files (`subdomains.txt`) into the container.

 ---

-## Premium Support Options
-Bug fixes and occasional feature enhancements are provided open-source.
-Technical support and integration requests are available at a rate of 35 USD/hour and can be arranged by contacting tillson@secretsurfer.xyz.

 ## References